flix/book/src/references.md

 The type of the record is `{ fstName = Ref[String, rc], lstName = Ref[String,
 rc] }`.
-Again, the assignment does not change the record, but instead changes the value of the reference cell corresponding to the `fstName` field.
+Again, the assignment does not change the record, but instead changes the value of the reference cell corresponding to the `fstName` label.